 Private (Alternative) Loan - Students may apply for a private (alternative) loan.
 We encourage private (alternative) loans to be borrowed as a last resort.
 Click here for more information.

 What is the process of repaying unearned aid?

 Once LMU has determined that a student has completely withdrawn, Return of Title IV Funds (Federal Financial Aid Policies) calculation will be performed within 30 days.
 LMU will notify the student in writing of their revised eligibility after the Return of Title IV Funds calculation is completed.
 If the student owes unpaid tuition and fees, the student will receive an updated invoice from the university.

 The responsibility to repay unearned aid is shared by the institution and the student.
 Students might be required to return additional funds directly to the Department of Education.
-If this occurs, you will be notified in the written letter that is sent to you by the office of Financial Aid.
+If this occurs, you will be notified in the written letter that is sent to you by Financial Aid.

 If a credit balance remains on the LMU student account after the Title IV return of funds calculation has been completed and all university charges are paid, the balance will be refunded to the student (or parent in the case of a Parent PLUS Loan).
 If the student would like the credit balance to be used to repay a student (or parent) educational loan, the student is responsible for using their credit to make payment to the loan servicer.